etases/EduBlock.Report/Requirement.md

 * **Description:** Staff edit class's information.
 * **Actors:** Staff
 * **Preconditions:** Staff is logged in.
-* **Postconditions:** System edit class's information.
+* **Post Conditions:** System edit class's information.
 * **Flow of Events:**
   * Staff go to EduBlock.
   * Staff login with username and password.
   * Staff click on “Classroom”.
   * Staff click on "Details" (icon) on actions column.
-  * System show class details.
+  * System shows class details.
   * Staff click "Update details".
   * A form will appear, staff then edit class's information.
-  * System edit class's information and show success message.
+  * System edits class's information and show success message.
 * **Alternate Flow:**
   * System displays error notification if the form is not filled correctly.
 * **Exception:**